 Lenders are required by federal law to disclose most loan costs to the borrower on what's known as a Good Faith Estimate (GFE).
 This standardized form shows the estimated loan costs and explains which can change at closing and which can't.

-Borrowers can use the GFE not only to compare mortgage loans and costs, but also to reconcile the estimated costs to the final costs, which are disclosed on another form known as the HUD-1.
+Borrowers can use the GFE not only to compare mortgage loans and costs, but also to reconcile the estimated costs to the final costs, which are disclosed on another form known as the HUD-1 Settlement Statement.
 HUD refers to the U.S. Department of Housing and Urban Development, which designed the closing document.

-The bottom line for borrowers is that to compare mortgage loans, they should consider each loan's interest rate, characteristics and costs.
+The bottom line for you is that to compare mortgage loans, you should consider each loan's interest rate, characteristics and costs.

 Recent Mortgage Articles